cran/kmer/README.md

 ### Help

-An overview of the package and it's functions can be found by running
+An overview of the package and its functions can be found by running
 ```R
 ?kmer
 ```